mitr@net internet hotspot

 5. The Manchester Baby

-The Small Scale Experimental Machine (SSEM), or Manchester Baby, was completed in 1948.
+The first stored-program universal electronic computerThe Small Scale Experimental Machine (SSEM), or Manchester Baby, was completed in 1948.
 It was dubbed Baby in an effort to differentiate the machine from its successor, the Manchester MK1.
 The SSEM was groundbreaking.
 Here was a computer that was fully electronic, truly universal and, for the first time, could execute a program stored in internal memory.

 The Museum of Science & Industry in Manchester features a working SSEM.

 As it was the first ever stored-program computer, we are able to draw some direct comparisons between the Manchester Baby and today’s PCs.
 It had 550 valves (transistors, integrated circuits and microprocessors were still some way off), and just seven instructions, which could be executed at a rate of 700 per second.
 It had 32 words of 32-bit memory.
-Although you’d have to put several zeroes on the end of these figures to come close to describing today’s PCs, it’s fair to say that the world owes a debt of gratitude to SSEM’s creators Freddie Williams and Tom Kilburn of the University of Manchester.
+Although you’d have to put several zeroes on the end of these figures to come close to describing today’s PCs, it’s fair to say that the world owes a debt of gratitude to SSEM’s creators Freddie Williams and Tom Kilburn of the University of Manchester.6.
+IBM System/360

-Even by the early ’60s, a dozen years after the pioneering SSEM, computers were still most definitely for the few rather than the many.
+The most successful mainframe everEven by the early ’60s, a dozen years after the pioneering SSEM, computers were still most definitely for the few rather than the many.
 IBM, which had entered the computer market back in 1953, was about to change all that.
 The IBM System/360 was launched in 1964, and is considered by some to have been the most successful mainframe computer of all time.

 The System/360 had a 32-bit architecture, something that didn’t make its appearance in the PC market for another 21 years.
 Although few companies could afford to fully populate them, some models could take up to 4MB of memory.
 Perhaps the main attraction was that software developed for any model would run on any other, thereby permitting an upgrade path.
 IBM soon emerged as head and shoulders above the competition, and went on to dominate the mainframe market for decades.
 Viewed in the light of today’s computers, a System/360 would appear huge.
 Each component – the CPU, the disk drives, several tape drives, line printers and an operator’s console – was housed in its own cabinet, which meant that a system would occupy a whole room, which would need to be both fairly large and well air-conditioned.